Research on the Internal Quality Assurance System of Singapore Education Based on the School Excellence Model

 Abstract

-Background and Aim: Based on the Singapore School Excellence Model, this study aims to explore the content, characteristics, and effectiveness of the current internal quality assurance system in Singapore's education sector.
-The research seeks to analyze the connotation of the School Excellence Model through its two dimensions of "factors" and "effects," measured by nine quality standards, and to provide insights for other countries in constructing their internal quality assurance systems.
+Background and Aim: Based on the Singapore Ministry of Education School Excellence Model, this study explores the content, characteristics, and effectiveness of the internal quality assurance system within Singapore’s education sector.
+As educational systems worldwide increasingly emphasize accountability, continuous improvement, and educational excellence, Singapore has developed a comprehensive quality assurance framework recognized for its effectiveness and innovation.
+This research aims to analyze the conceptual foundations of the School Excellence Model through its two major dimensions—“factors” and “effects”—which are evaluated using nine quality standards.
+The study further seeks to identify the essential features of Singapore’s internal quality assurance practices and provide practical insights that may guide other countries in developing effective educational quality assurance systems adapted to their own contexts.

-Materials and Methods: This study employed qualitative research methods, including comprehensive data analysis and case study analysis.
-First-hand data and information were collected from case study schools in Singapore.
-Subsequently, in-depth interviews were conducted with eight participants, including teachers, education professionals, and parents, to examine the Singapore School Excellence Model from multiple dimensions and analyze the characteristics of Singapore's internal quality assurance system in education.
+Materials and Methods: This study employed a qualitative research design using comprehensive document analysis and case study methods.
+First-hand information and relevant data were collected from selected case study schools in Singapore to examine the implementation of the School Excellence Model in practice.
+In addition, in-depth semi-structured interviews were conducted with eight participants, including teachers, education professionals, and parents.
+These interviews provided multiple perspectives on the operation, effectiveness, and practical implications of Singapore’s internal quality assurance system.
+The collected data were analyzed descriptively and thematically to identify major components, operational characteristics, and outcomes associated with the School Excellence Model.

-Results: The study identified five key components of Singapore's internal quality assurance system: quality strategic assurance, quality input assurance, quality process assurance, quality outcome assurance, and quality mechanism assurance.
-The system demonstrates four distinctive characteristics: emphasizing independent decision-making of schools, comprehensively assessing cause-and-effect relationships, integrating excellence and forward-thinking approaches, and fostering close interaction between schools and society.
-The system effectively provides a solid foundation for comprehensive student development, enhances work efficiency, promotes continuous school improvement and characteristic development, and strengthens international competitiveness.
+Results: The findings identified five major components of Singapore’s internal quality assurance system: quality strategic assurance, quality input assurance, quality process assurance, quality outcome assurance, and quality mechanism assurance.
+The study also revealed four distinctive characteristics of the system.
+First, it emphasizes the independent decision-making capacity of schools, allowing institutions flexibility in implementing quality improvement strategies.
+Second, it comprehensively evaluates cause-and-effect relationships between educational inputs, processes, and outcomes.
+Third, the system integrates principles of excellence, innovation, and future-oriented development into school management and evaluation practices.
+Finally, it promotes close collaboration and interaction between schools, families, and society to support educational development.
+The findings further indicate that the system effectively supports comprehensive student development, improves institutional work efficiency, encourages continuous school improvement and distinctive school development, and strengthens Singapore’s international educational competitiveness.

-Conclusion: Singapore's School Excellence Model provides an effective framework for internal quality assurance through systematic integration of leadership development, strategic planning, and stakeholder engagement.
-To establish effective internal quality assurance systems, educational institutions should develop holistic evaluation frameworks, invest in leadership and teacher development, and strengthen collaborative partnerships with stakeholders.
-The Singapore experience demonstrates that successful internal quality assurance requires sustained commitment and careful adaptation to local contexts while maintaining student-centered excellence.
+Conclusion: The study concludes that Singapore’s School Excellence Model provides an effective and systematic framework for internal quality assurance in education.
+Through the integration of leadership development, strategic planning, performance evaluation, and stakeholder engagement, the model supports continuous improvement and student-centered excellence.
+Educational institutions seeking to establish effective internal quality assurance systems should develop comprehensive evaluation frameworks, invest in leadership and teacher professional development, and strengthen collaborative partnerships among schools, parents, and communities.
+The Singapore experience demonstrates that successful educational quality assurance requires long-term commitment, systematic implementation, and adaptation to local educational and cultural contexts while maintaining a strong focus on educational excellence and holistic student development.

 Article Details